Cancellation and Withdrawal Policies

 To withdraw with official approval, a student must have a withdrawal form properly executed by the Student Life Office.

-A student whose withdrawal is officially approved and whose departure is before the end of the first three weeks of the semester owes all fees for the semester and the semester’s tuition according to the following schedule:
+A student whose withdrawal is officially approved and whose departure is before the end of the first three weeks of the semester owes the semester’s tuition according to the following schedule:

 |During the first week—25% tuition